Just Made Your Last Car Payment? Start Paying Yourself

 Is that too much?
-You’ll need to adjust your goals.
-Either buy a less expensive car or wait longer than 3 years before you buy your next car.
+If so, you’ll need to adjust your goals.
+Either buy a less expensive car or wait longer than three years before you buy your next car.
 For example, if you buy a car in four years instead of three, you’ll only need to save $416 per month ($20,000 divided by 48 months).

 Don’t Ignore The Ongoing Costs

 While you’re busy saving for your next car, don’t forget you still need to set aside money to maintain your current car.

 For example, you need to pay for car insurance.
 The bill might arrive once every six months.
 Don’t forget to set aside money each month to pay it.
 An insurance bill of $300 every six months means you need to save $50 per month.